JJJade3/MoodMinder/README.md

 # MoodMinder – AI-Powered Emotion Journal & Music Companion 🎧🧠

-MoodMinder is a mobile-first journaling app that helps users understand their emotions, discover meaningful music, and reflect on personal growth.
+MoodMinder is a journaling app that helps users understand their emotions, discover meaningful music, and reflect on personal growth.
 Powered by AI and designed for daily use, MoodMinder turns every journal entry into a therapeutic, insightful experience — and brings your memories back to life with the “On This Day” feature.

 ---